 Hospitalization

-If the symptoms are very pronounced or there are severe personality disorders, self-harm behaviour, or risk of suicide, hospitalisation and inpatient treatment may be necessary.
+If the symptoms are very pronounced or there are severe personality disorders, self-harm behaviour, or risk of suicide, hospitalization and inpatient treatment may be necessary.
 In the case of metabolic or other physical disorders such as Crohn’s disease or diabetes, medical treatment is essential.

 Treatment of bulimia may also include psychiatric medication.
 When co-morbid psychiatric disorders, such as anxiety or depression, are present, a psychiatrist may recommend a combination of pharmacological interventions (treatment with medication) in addition to psychotherapy.

-Causes and Triggers of Bulimia
+Root Causes and Triggers of Bulimia

-Causes
+Causes of Bulimia

 • Biological and physical factors, like genetic predisposition or frequent dieting.